pingcap/blog/tidb-cloud-managed-sql-at-scale-on-aws-and-gcp.md

 ## Summing it up

+The benefits of the fully managed database service brought by TiDB Cloud are:

 - No in-house administrative team required and no hardware costs
 - Deploy and scale with a few clicks on the UI
 - Highly scalable and MySQL-compatible